Child Benefits Tax Entitlements

 For further details on Widowed Parent Tax Credit, click here.

 If you pay medical insurance for your dependants (including a dependent child) to an approved insurer you can claim tax relief.
 Your insurer calculates the tax relief and reduced the cost of your policy accordingly.
 The monetary value of this tax relief depends on when you renewed or commenced your policy.

 For further details on tax relief for medical insurance premiums, click here.

 Health Care for Children

-If your child is under 18 or over 18 but in full-time education you can claim tax relief for “additional health expenses”.
-There are several “additional health expenses” listed on Revenue’s website, these include:
+If your child is under 18 or over 18 but in full-time education, you can claim tax relief for “additional health expenses”.
+There are several “additional health expenses” which can be found on the below revenue link, these include:

 - Educational psychologist and speech and language therapy

 - Life threatening illness or permanent disability